ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Use only one image per sample point</td>
-    <td>Some winning solutions average predictions over multiple images within a specified range.
+    <td>Some winning solutions averaged predictions over multiple satellite images within a specified range.
 We find that this favors static blooms.
 We use only the most-recent cloud-free image to better detect short-lived blooms.</td>
   </tr>
 </table>
 :::